 Structural and functional analysis of RNA decay

 The cellular level of RNA transcripts is a major determinant of gene expression in all living organisms, and is controlled as much by the process of RNA decay as the initiation of transcription.
-Much of our work in this area focuses on RNaseE, an E. coli endoribonuclease that initiates the decay of many if not most transcripts, is required for rRNA processing, and is evolutionarily conserved.
+Much of our work in this area focuses on RNase E, an E. coli endoribonuclease that initiates the decay of many if not most transcripts, is required for rRNA processing, and is evolutionarily conserved.
 The functions of RNaseE also extend far beyond that of a simple ribonuclease: it serves as a platform upon which other enzymes involved in E. coli RNA decay assembly to form a complex called the RNA degradosome.
 One of the major challenges is to determine the relationship between the functions of the individual components and their close physical association.

-- PhD, Glasgow, 1991
+- PhD, University of Glasgow, 1991

 Undergraduate project topics:

 The human gut microbiome in relation to health and disease; alternative and complementary approaches to antibiotic therapy

 We welcome enquiries from motivated and qualified applicants from all around the world who are interested in PhD study in areas related to those described above.
 Our research opportunities allow you to search for projects and scholarships.